Ensiss/pokebot/README.md

 Then move the `lib/` directory in the root directory of the pokebot

-#Pokemon Fire Red GBA ROM
+##Pokemon Fire Red GBA ROM

 Found on [CoolRom](http://coolrom.com/roms/gba/14488/Pokemon_FireRed.php)

+# Contribute

+If you want to contribute you can send [pull requests](https://github.com/Ensiss/pokebot/pulls) or report [issues](https://github.com/Ensiss/pokebot/issues).

+To learn how the project works, some ressources are available in the [wiki](https://github.com/Ensiss/pokebot/wiki).